Services

 EMA Pre-Sale Structural Review

 EMA Structures offers an engineer-led pre-sale structural review for sellers, estate agents and conveyancers across London.
 It includes a site visit, a visual structural inspection, a review of visible concerns and previous alterations where accessible, an engineer's opinion and a short written summary with recommendations for any next steps.
 Where the review confirms a defect, we can advise on further investigation, retrospective structural calculations or an engineering-led repair strategy.
-Final recommendations always depend on what is found on site.
+Where it would help, the report can also include an indicative guide to likely repair costs, so a seller can weigh the risk of a price reduction before going to market and a buyer can factor any work into their offer.
+The same engineer's report is often useful for a remortgage or mortgage retention, where a lender asks for a structural opinion.
+Final recommendations and any cost guidance always depend on what is found on site.

 Pre-sale structural surveys: common questions